ginkgobioworks/geckopy/docs/02-experimental.rst

     ec_model = geckopy.io.read_sbml_ec_model(join(DATA, "eciML1515.xml.gz"))

-If there are proteins with missing concentrations in the model but the total amount of protein that the cell can allocate is known, a pool constraint can be applied to the :class:`~geckopy.protein.Proteins`\ s to account for protein crowding.
+A pool constraint can be applied to the :class:`~geckopy.protein.Proteins`\ s to account for protein crowding.
+This is useful when there are proteins with missing concentrations in the model but the total amount of protein that the cell can allocate is known

 The amount of flux a protein can take from the pool is their :math:`M_W 10^{-3}`.
 This value can be scrapped with